jetannenbaum/Bipes4RP2040/docs/labs/joystick.md

-# Our Ninth Lab: Using a Joystick to Draw Lines on an SSD1306 Digital Display
+# Our Ninth Lab: Using a Joystick to Draw Lines on an OLED Display

 ## Parts for this Lab are the OLED display, with the addition of the Joystick